johnymontana/graphql-for-data-scientists/README.md

-# GraphQL For Data Scientists
+# Introduction To GraphQL For Data Scientists

 ![](img/graphql.png)